aws-samples/serverless-patterns/lambda-ecs-durable-python-sam/README.md

-# Lambda Durable Functions to Amazon ECS with Python
+# AWS Lambda durable functions to Amazon ECS with Python

 This pattern demonstrates how to invoke Amazon ECS tasks from AWS Lambda durable functions using Python.
 The workflow starts an ECS task, waits for a callback, and resumes based on the task result while maintaining state across the pause/resume cycle.